 Considering the above the ECBA created a working group on anti-corruption and bribery in Europe (ACE).

-The purpose of ACE working group is to improve knowledge and awareness among defence practitioners of various anti-corruption instruments, and procedural and other ECHR safeguards in anti-corruption proceedings (where such safeguards are usually lower due to big public interest of fight against corruption, i.e. confiscation), in order to provide effective advice and representation.
+In this light, the purpose of the ACE WG is to improve knowledge and awareness among defence practitioners of various anti-corruption instruments (and related legislation such as Anti Money Laundering Instruments), and procedural and other ECHR safeguards in anti-corruption cases (where such safeguards may be diluted due to the significant public interest in fighting against corruption, including confiscation), in order to provide effective advice and representation.

-In addition, the group also aims to inform and advocate on procedural and other ECHR safeguards in cases of corporate criminal liability (application of these safeguards to legal entities i.e. their representatives), and principle of ne bis in idem in cases of legal and natural persons belonging to the same factual situations (CJEU judgement Orsi and Baldetti).
+In addition, the WG also aims to inform and advocate on procedural and other ECHR safeguards in cases of corporate criminal liability and the application of these safeguards to legal entities i.e. their representatives.

 The members of ACE are: